josemotta/IoT.Starter.Pi.Lumi/README.md

 ## API first

-Following the API first strategy, a new [API version 1.0.2](https://app.swaggerhub.com/apis/motta/home/1.0.2) is created and summarized at picture below.
+Following the API first strategy, a new [API version 1.0.2](https://app.swaggerhub.com/apis/motta/home/1.0.2) is created and summarized at picture below, showing a new `RemoteApi` controller.
 The `GET` operations should identify remotes and their respective IR codes.
 The `POST` operation reflects the intention to create routes to fire IR blasts for remotes already installed at RPI host, using Lirc software.

 ![](https://i.imgur.com/Mb5TWpO.png)